 And there are many other benefits to this particular bacterium which continues to be investigated for its probiotic benefits.

 Should You Take a Probiotic Containing S. Thermophilus?

 Given its ability to stimulate the growth of other probiotics, it would seem logical to include Streptococcus Thermophilus in your health protocol, whether in the form of yogurt, cheese or a probiotic supplement.
 In truth, S. Thermophilus is not as ubiquitous as some strains employed in popular supplements: indeed, it tends only to appear in the most expensive products.

 The two most powerful probiotic supplements on the market are VSL#3 and Progurt – and each contain Streptococcus Thermophilus.
 While the former contains 450 billion good bacteria (from S. Thermophilus and other strains), the latter is brimming with a cool one trillion – from S. Thermophilus, Lactobacillus Acidophilus and Lactobacillus Bifidus.

-Whether you choose to use Progurt, another supplement or rely on foods (the primary sources are yogurt and cheese), getting S. Thermophilus into your diet is a big part of ensuring optimal gastrointestinal performance and achieving elevated levels of wellbeing.
+Whether you choose to use Progurt, another supplement or rely on foods, getting S. Thermophilus into your diet is a big part of ensuring optimal gastrointestinal performance and achieving elevated levels of wellbeing.